helios-h2020/h.core-Profile/README.md

 implementation 'eu.h2020.helios_social.core.messaging:messaging:2.0.15'
 ```

+If the software module wants to use the profile module then the following line should
+be put to the module specific build.gradle file:

+    implementation 'eu.h2020.helios_social.core.profile:profile:1.0.11

 ## Android Studio project structure ##

 This Android Studio Arctic Fox 2020.3.1 Patch 2 project contains the